 Q: What are my options for getting access to full-text journal articles once I've graduated?

-A: While the Wahlstrom Library's licenses do not permit us to give electronic resource access to anyone who is not a current student or employee of the University of Bridgeport, there are options for obtaining full text articles, etc., in the community where you will be living after graduation - especially if you are going to be a practicing health science professional.
-See below for details.
+A: While the Wahlstrom Library's licenses do not permit us to give electronic resource access to anyone who is not a current student or employee of the University of Bridgeport, there are options for obtaining full text articles, etc., in the community where you will be living after graduation.

 Workplace-related database and journal access